 - The board can be intimidating when you first see it.

-- The Pro Bow needs additional items purchased separate to get the most use out of the product.
+- The Pro Bow needs additional items purchased separately to get the most use out of the product.
 (Extra spool holders & Fluff box).

-- It takes a little more imagination and creativity to see the bow being built as you create – As you can see in the picture above you don’t have a great concept of how your ribbons will look once completed.
-(This is easily overcome with experience)
+- It takes a little more imagination and creativity to see the bow being built as you create.
+As demonstrated in the picture above, you don’t have a great concept of how your ribbons will look once completed.
+(This is overcome with experience)

 We would love to hear which bow maker tools you love/prefer and why.
-Just comment below!
+Just comment below to let us know!